All Products

 );

-BEGIN STATEMENT SET; -- This is required when you write data to multiple sinks.
+BEGIN STATEMENT SET; -- Required when writing to multiple sinks.

--- Join the order table and the user table in the Kafka JSON catalog to display the username and product name of each order.
+-- Join the order information with the user table in the Kafka JSON catalog to show the username and product name for each order.

 INSERT INTO print_user_proudct